-The nice weather is a constant in València and invites you to explore it by bike.
+The nice weather is a constant in Valencia and invites you to explore it by bike.
 The city is completely flat and has about 150 kilometres of cycle paths, which allow you to reach any point of interest.
 Cycle at your own pace, as it is within easy reach for everyone and does not depend on your fitness level.
 You do not own a bike?
 This will be fixed soon.
-There are many companies renting bikes by the hour or by the day.
+There are many companies to rent bikes in Valencia by the hour or by the day.
 You do not want to cycle alone?
-Then sign up for one of the guided bike tours.
+Then sign up for one of the guided bike tours of València.
 Problems solved?
 Watch out, we ¡ are going to start!

 Our first route crosses the city from east to west, passing through the historic centre and leads to the beach.
 We have divided the proposal into two days of three and a half hours each to make it more bearable.
 But if your legs allow it, you can cover it in one go (7 hours).

 We start in Parque de Cabecera, on the west side of the old Turia riverbed.
 From here we have a contemplative 3.5 km ride to the Torres de Serranos, one of the town's two old gates that are still standing.
 We continue through the Plaza de Manises, in front of the Palau de la Generalitat, the seat of the autonomous government, and the Plaza de la Virgen.
 At this point it is advisable to stop for a moment to visit the Basilica of the Virgin, the Cathedral and its famous bell tower, El Miguelete, and the Archaeological Museum de la Almoina, which contains remains of the Roman city.
 The palace of the Marquis de Dos Aguas and its impressive façade will welcome us on our way, as well as the headquarters of the University of Valencia with its Renaissance style, and the El Patriarca church-museum.
 Here we will finish the first stage after about 5 kilometres.